-The Core Assembly brings together 100 people from around the world, a snapshot of the planet's population.
+In 2021 the Core Assembly brought together 100 people from around the world, a snapshot of the planet's population.

-They will learn about and discuss the climate and ecological crisis, and present proposals at the COP26 climate conference in November 2021.
+They learned about and discussed the climate and ecological crisis, and presented proposals at the COP26 climate conference in November 2021.

 On June 24, we selected 100 points on the globe by lottery, using a NASA database of human population density.
 The 100 points produced by this lottery (also called a sortition) are the locations from where we recruited participants for the Core Assembly.
 In the future we hope to perform this global lottery with 1,000 points.
 The data and the open source code used to do this are freely available.